Armillus/Delegate/README.md

 # Contribute

 There is no specific guide to follow to contribute to this project, but feel free to contribute in any way!
-I probably won't accept all requests, but
+I probably won't accept all changes, but
 I will consider all of them with pleasure.

-I just ask you to stick with the coding style used in this project, and to explain clearly why your modification is useful.
+I just ask you to stick with the coding style used in this project, and to explain clearly the purpose of your modification.
+Thank you in advance for your contributions!

 # License

 This repository is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
-You're free to sue it in your personal / professional projects.
+You're free to use it in your personal / professional projects.